heygrady/corners/README.md

 Advanced details on each value in the list:

 - **background-image** The image to use for the background on the element.
-The image must be a valid `$path` for the (`image-url` function)[http://compass-style.org/reference/compass/helpers/urls/#image-url].
+The image must be a valid `$path` for the [`image-url` function](http://compass-style.org/reference/compass/helpers/urls/#image-url).
 - **width** The width of the element.
-This is usually measured automatically using the (`image-width` function)[http://compass-style.org/reference/compass/helpers/image-dimensions/#image-width].
+This is usually measured automatically using the [`image-width` function](http://compass-style.org/reference/compass/helpers/image-dimensions/#image-width).
 - **height** The height of the element.
-This is usually measured automatically using the (`image-height` function)[http://compass-style.org/reference/compass/helpers/image-dimensions/#image-height].
+This is usually measured automatically using the [`image-height` function](http://compass-style.org/reference/compass/helpers/image-dimensions/#image-height).
-- **background-position-x** Valid value for the first, horizontal value in (`background-position`)[https://developer.mozilla.org/en/CSS/background-position].
+- **background-position-x** Valid value for the first, horizontal value in [`background-position`](https://developer.mozilla.org/en/CSS/background-position).
 Automatically calculated for each corner and side.
 For instance, the top-left corner has a `background-position-x` of 0 and the bottom-right corner has a `background-position-x` of 100% by default.
-- **background-position-y** Valid value for the second, vertical value in (`background-position`)[https://developer.mozilla.org/en/CSS/background-position].
+- **background-position-y** Valid value for the second, vertical value in [`background-position`](https://developer.mozilla.org/en/CSS/background-position).
 Automatically calculated for each corner and side.
 For instance, the top-left corner has a `background-position-y` of 0 and the bottom-right corner has a `background-position-y` of 100% by default.
 - **top** Positions the corner or side element using absolute positioning.
-Takes any valid (`top`)[https://developer.mozilla.org/en/CSS/top] value.
+Takes any valid [`top`](https://developer.mozilla.org/en/CSS/top) value.
 There's rarely a need to customize this.
 - **right** Positions the corner or side element using absolute positioning.
-Takes any valid (`right`)[https://developer.mozilla.org/en/CSS/right] value.
+Takes any valid [`right`](https://developer.mozilla.org/en/CSS/right) value.
 There's rarely a need to customize this.
 - **bottom** Positions the corner or side element using absolute positioning.
-Takes any valid (`bottom`)[https://developer.mozilla.org/en/CSS/bottom] value.
+Takes any valid [`bottom`](https://developer.mozilla.org/en/CSS/bottom) value.
 There's rarely a need to customize this.
 - **left** Positions the corner or side element using absolute positioning.
 Takes any valid (`left`)[https://developer.mozilla.org/en/CSS/left] value.
 There's rarely a need to customize this.

 ### Normal Usage